crownedgrouse/cipherl/README.md

 ## Why cipherl ?

-- Erlang distribution cookie is not secure.
+- Basic Erlang distribution is not secure.
 See [this](https://www.erlang.org/doc/reference_manual/distributed.html#security).
 - Enabling TLS distribution is not easy.
 See [this](https://www.erlang.org/doc/apps/ssl/ssl_distribution.html).